Chingford: Origin and toponymy

 The first record of the manors of Chingford, is as Cingeford, in 913AD.
-It was also recorded with the same spelling in the Domesday Book of 1086.
+It was also recorded with the spelling Cingefort in the Domesday Book of 1086.
 The meaning of the name is not certain.

 It is thought that, similarly to how Kingston upon Thames appears in Domesday Book of 1086AD as Chingestone and Chingetun(e), with ching being old English for the king, that Chingford could refer to the King's river, and Kings Ford.
-There is evidence of King Harold Harefoot having lived in Chingford and the environs in the 11th century, a date which ties in with the Old English use of "Ching" for King.
+There is evidence of King Harold Harefoot having lived in Chingford and the environs in the 11th century, a date which ties in with the Old English use of "ching" for "king".

 Another suggestion is that the settlement's name has its origin as "Shingly Ford"—that is, a ford over a waterway containing shingles.
 However, this is likely to be incorrect, as the usage of the placename name "Cingefort" in the Doomsday book predates the coining of the word "Shingle."
 The earliest known usage of the Middle English word shingle is 1200AD and the word was not used to describe loose stones on a waterway until three centuries later in the 1500s.

 The ford referred to in the place name may have been a ford used to cross either the River Ching or the River Lea.
 Chingford is close to a number of fords of the Ching.
 However, old maps and descriptions give a name for the settlement long before the river has a name and it is likely that the name of the river as "Ching" arose long after the settlement was named.

 The alternative view is that the ford crossed the Lea, and a location near Cook's Ferry has been suggested.
 This may be supported by the form Chagingeford recorded in 1204, which may mean the ford of the dwellers by the stumps.
 The remains of pile dwellings, covering a considerable area, were found near the mouth of the Ching between 1869 and 1901, when the reservoirs were being built.

-Administrative History
+Administrative history

-At Domesday, the manors of Chingford are recorded as being in the in the Waltham hundred of Essex.
+At Domesday, the manors of Chingford are recorded as being in the Waltham hundred of Essex.
 Manors were landholdings which initially also had an administrative role.
 Later the manors would be served by the ancient parish of Chingford.
 The civil parish was granted urban district status in 1894, and municipal borough status, as the Municipal Borough of Chingford, in 1938.
 Its administrative headquarters were at Chingford Town Hall.